 Improving car interiors with the bells and whistles we all love and expect.

-Moving into the future, car interiors will advance too.
+Moving into the future, car interiors will advance with electronics too.
 This will further improve the driving experience for both drivers and passengers.

 5) Electric utility improvements

-More cars will connect to the power grid every day to charge.
-Also, city infrastructures will need to accommodate more electric cars.
+Moving into the future, more cars will connect to the power grid to charge.
+Also, city infrastructures will need to better accommodate electric cars.

-So, we need to modify our power grid and city infrastructures.
-This goes for all 50 American states.
+So, we need to upgrade our power grid and city infrastructures.
+This applies to all 50 U.S. states.

 All in all, I only covered several sub-industries influenced by electric cars.
 You can do this same exercise with almost every other industry.

-The electrical engineering profession now has amazing building blocks to stand on.
-This will lead us to solve more difficult problems and create even cooler things.
+I believe the electrical engineering profession is in a booming stage now.
+The field has amazing technological building blocks to stand on.
+This will lead engineers to innovate even more and create more jobs.

 The direction of technology today

-Technology has weaved itself into everything we know today.
+Technology has woven itself into everything we know and love today.
 With every weave, technology creates more specialty jobs.

 For this reason, I believe specialty jobs will be staples in the future.

 Looking at my life alone, I own a smartphone, laptop, smart refrigerator, smart TV, and the list goes on.
-Each of these items creates countless new specialty jobs.
+Each of these items relies on countless specialty jobs.

 On that note, how many people do you know who don’t want faster, smarter, smaller, lighter, and cheaper devices?
-Few I would think.
+Few I’d think.

-The demand for electrical engineers is not decreasing anytime soon.
+So again, the demand for electrical engineers isn’t decreasing anytime soon.

 Power utility job prospects for electrical engineers